 Lyndale Ave South

 is a vibrant street in South Minneapolis that many local residents and businesses call home.
 At Open Streets Lyndale we bring 50,000+ people out to bike, walk, roll and play on a street where folks typically would be driving.
 Yet on a typical day, Lyndale Avenue South isn't an easy, comfortable place to get around without a car.
-In fact, three out of the 10 most dangerous intersections in Minneapolis are on Lyndale.
+In fact, 3 out of the 10 most dangerous intersections in Minneapolis are on Lyndale.
 Given Lyndale's position as a street that connects neighborhoods, schools, parks, and businesses, we must make it a street that puts people first.

 Word on the Street